-There are 16 preset Sections that are act as templates.
-For example, there’s a Contact section that is useful for creating a contact page.
-These preset sections are handy— but a little cookie cutter.
-There’s not a lot of room for customization here.
-(And for comparison, similar website builders such as WebsiteBuilder.com have a much wider selection of presets.)
+Webnode includes preset sections that act as templates.
+For example, there’s a ‘contact’ section with a contact form, address and map.
+These preset sections are handy— but Webnode only includes 17.
+(Other section-based website builders such as WebsiteBuilder.com offer a much wider selection of presets.)
 Fortunately though, Webnode lets you customize sections by adding or removing widgets.

 Not supported.
 (You can do ecommerce using the old version of Webnode but I wouldn’t recommend it.
 The old version is quite outdated.)

 A good amount of form field options— inputs, radio buttons, checkboxes, file upload fields, dates and more.
 You can also customize the forms success message or send the user to a specific page after success.
-(Note: Webnode does not save your form submissions in a database— so make sure you don't delete the confirmation emails!)
+Webnode does save your form submissions in a database— so you can always access them later.
 Show Screenshot

 No iOS or Android apps available.